Can a tenant be forced to leave prior to the date originally agreed and, if so, how long will this process take?

 Finally, the lease contract will end automatically if the leased premises are destroyed by an external force.
 In cases of partial loss of the leased premises, the tenant can opt for a reduction in rent or for termination of the lease but will not be entitled to damages.

-Under the Regional pop-up lease regulations, the tenant can terminate the pop-up lease at any time by registered letter or by a notice served by a bailiff with a prior notice of one month.
-The parties can also terminate the pop-up lease by mutual agreement before the end of the period of one year or less on condition that this is confirmed in writing.
+Under the Regional pop-up lease regulations, the tenant can terminate the pop-up lease at any time with one month’s notice by registered letter or by a notice served by a bailiff.
+The parties can also terminate the pop-up lease by written mutual agreement.

 Leases invariably contain a provision allowing the landlord to terminate the lease on the grounds of non-payment of rent or a breach of covenant.
 In the case of market rent leases, the insolvency of the tenant is usually also grounds for termination.
 The tenant is then obliged to give the landlord vacant possession.